onflow/cadence/docs/language.md

 SomeStruct()
 ```

+The constructor function may require parameters if the [initializer](#composite-type-fields)
+of the composite type requires them.

+Composite types can only be declared within [contract](#contracts)
+and not locally in functions.
+They can also not be nested.

 Resource must be created (instantiated) by using the `create` keyword and calling the type like a function.

+Resources can only be created in functions and types that are declared in the same contract in which the resource is declared.

 ```cadence,file=resource-instantiation.cdc
 create SomeResource()
 ```

-The constructor function may require parameters if the [initializer](#composite-data-type-fields)
-of the composite data type requires them.

-Composite data types can only be declared within [contract](#contracts)
-and not locally in functions.
-They can also not be nested.

-### Composite Data Type Fields
+### Composite Type Fields

 Fields are declared like variables and constants.
 However, the initial values for fields are set in the initializer,